Oisín Leech with a coastal Inishowen backdrop

 About

-Irish musician Oisin Leech announced himself in 2024 as a singer-songwriter of some distinction with his stunning solo debut album ‘Cold Sea’.
+Oisin Leech announced himself in 2024 as a singer-songwriter of some distinction with his solo debut album ‘Cold Sea’.
+It was awarded BBC 6 Music’s Album Of The Year (as chosen by Cerys Matthews) while MOJO, UNCUT and The Irish Times also hailed it as one of their Albums Of The Year.

-As crisp and clear as the North Atlantic Ocean beside which it was recorded, his album benefited from the subtle presence of some stellar musicians, namely Steve Gunn, M Ward, Dónal Lunny, Róisín McGrory, and Bob Dylan’s bass player Tony Garnier but the acute sense of yearning was all Leech’s own.
+As crisp and clear as the North Atlantic Ocean beside which it was recorded, his album benefited from the subtle presence of some stellar musicians, namely Steve Gunn who produced, M Ward, Dónal Lunny, Róisín McGrory, and Bob Dylan’s bass player Tony Garnier but the acute sense of yearning is all Leech’s own.

 • Cerys Matthews Album Of The Year BBC 6 2024